techmn/cdchat/README.md

 [[Arxiv]](https://arxiv.org/abs/2409.16261)

+- **Test Captions file of SYSU-CD is uploaded.**
+- **Evaluation test questions file of SYSU-CD is uploaded**
+- **Train/Val/Test Captions file of LEVIR-CD is uploaded**
+- **Evaluation test questions file of LEVIR-CD is uploaded**

-Dataset files will be available soon.
+Intruction tuning files will be available soon !!!

 ### Overview